 Torn or Ripped Fabric

-Over time, your filter fabric, otherwise known as Remar fabric, will experience wear and tear from large dirt particle blockages, water pressure, and chlorine content exposure.
+Over time, your filter fabric, known as Remar fabric, will experience wear and tear from large dirt particle blockages, water pressure, and exposure to chlorine.
 This can create torn, ripped, or tattered fabric.

 While some tears are easy to see due to large holes or pieces of fabric hanging off, others are microtears that are not as easily noticeable.
 These microtears can manifest in the form of uneven fabric texture or even a fuzzy appearance.
-If you notice ripped or tearing fabric, that means it’s time completely to replace your filter cartridge.
+If you notice ripped or torn fabric, it’s time to completely replace your filter cartridge.

 There’s A Spike in Pressure

 A high PSI, otherwise known as the amount of pound-force per square inch of water in your pool, can be another good indicator that you need to replace your filter cartridge.
-A high PSI can suggest that your filter tank is having a hard time processing debris, and your cartridge is beginning to overexert.
+A high PSI can suggest that your filter tank is having difficulty processing debris and your cartridge is beginning to overexert.

 When you notice a PSI, take a look at your filter cartridge.
 If it’s newly purchased, try giving it a soak with an overnight application filter cleaner.
 If this deep cleaner doesn’t help lower your pool’s PSI, it’s time to replace your filter cartridge.